 - Our necks aren’t trained with any compound lift, and so if you want to build a thicker neck, you’ll need to add in neck curls and extensions.

-- Forearm curls and extensions aren’t a part of any compound lift, and so if we want full forearm development, we need to add in forearm curls and extensions.
+- Forearm curls and extensions aren’t a part of any compound lift, and so if we want to build bigger forearms, we need to add in forearm curls and extensions.

 - Our calves help us balance during the big compound lifts, but they aren’t worked hard enough to stimulate muscle growth.
 If we want to bulk up our calves, we need to add in calf raises.